stamhoofd/stamhoofd/README.md

 To run everything locally, we run everything on a fake TLD domain and host the dashboard on dashboard.stamhoofd.
 We use Caddy and Coredns to wire everything together.
 You can follow the following steps to run everything:

-1. When switching branches, cloning the repo or when pulling changes, run `yarn install && yarn build` first in the project root
+1. When switching branches, cloning the repo or when pulling changes, run `yarn install` first in the project root
 2. Use `yarn build:shared` in the project directory to build all shared dependencies inside the project.
 This will make sure eslint works correctly.
 3. Run migrations by running `yarn migrate` in the root folder
 4. Run `yarn dev`.
 This will start all servers.
 If something fails, try to run it again and/or fix the error.